 As we get older, our bodies and minds change.
-As Americans are living longer than ever before, and more seniors are leading active lives, it becomes even more important to stay healthy.
+As Americans are living longer than ever before, and more older adults are leading active lives, it becomes even more important to stay healthy.

 - Alzheimer’s Caregivers (MedlinePlus)